The Best Non Comedogenic Foundation: Top Choices

 - It's jammed packed with good stuff.
 As per the GloProfessional website, it includes aloe vera, Vitamins A, C, and E, and green tea extract, and that's wonderful.

-- It gets the job done!
-It's effective.
-It's masks acne and various other marks, applies evenly, and feels relatively light.
+- It applies evenly, and feels relatively light.
 Plus it's liquid, which is usually the most popular variety of foundation, and it creates a very effective base for whatever other makeup products you want to apply.

-It's rare that a non comedogenic foundation offers medium- to full-coverage, because so much of what makes a foundation effective---most of those ingredients are bad for your skin!
-So for a powerful product to work on sensitive skin---that's a wonderful thing.
+It's rare that a non comedogenic foundation offers medium- to full-coverage, because so much of what makes a foundation effective are ingredients that are bad for your skin!
+A full-coverage option for sensitive skin is something we get excited about.
 Recommended.

 What Is Non Comedogenic Makeup, Anyway?